biagasparino/python-job-scraper/README.md

 ---

+❗ Notes:

+This project was inspired by the **Python Job Listings Scraper** challenge from roadmap.sh.

+The implementation, code structure, and documentation in this repository were developed independently as part of my learning journey.

-Note: This project depends on the availability of the Fake Python Jobs website.
+This project depends on the availability of the Fake Python Jobs website.
 If the website is temporarily unavailable, the GitHub Actions workflow may fail even though the code is correct.

 ---